Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 22.31.34 UTC
+- WIB: Senin, 17 November 2025 23.37.53 UTC
-- WITA: Senin, 17 November 2025 23.31.34 UTC
+- WITA: Selasa, 18 November 2025 00.37.53 UTC
-- WIT: Selasa, 18 November 2025 00.31.34 UTC
+- WIT: Selasa, 18 November 2025 01.37.53 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success